 - Showcase products on a website or marketplace.

-- Advertising, social media promotion, online marketing.
+- Advertise on social media and implement online marketing.

 - Accept online orders, providing a checkout experience.

 - Transfer orders with shipment details to a supplier.